HelmutDoring/ESP32/README.md

 Various ESP32 projects

 I am a coder with >30 years experience.
-In the dim past, I modified industrial analog controllers with knobs and switches to enable control via computer.
+In the dim past, I modified industrial analog controllers (knobs and switches) to use software control.

 I recently purchased a few turnkey LoRa nodes and was immediately struck by the poor quality of ALL of the software.
 Not trying to knock the radio folks, but